wangziqi2013/wangziqi2013.github.io/_posts/2019-09-05-supporting-x86-64-addr-xlat-for-100s-of-gpu-lanes.markdown

 and fast memory allocation (e.g. mmap) to be used with GPU applications.
 The paper classifies page faults into two types.
 A minor page fault is a page fault that can be resolved without I/O. This often occurs when the GPU accesses allocated memory for the first time (demand paging) or accesses memory after a process fork (copy-on-write).
 It can also be possibly triggered by a faulty program which accesses protected memory.
+To handle a minor page fault, first the instruction on GPU is stalled as if the instruction is waiting for memory (and the stall hardware already exists).
+Then, the GPU MMU sends an interrupt to the CPU via IOMMU to notify the CPU of the page fault event.
+The cached content of CR3 (i.e. pointer to the page table of the GPU driver).
+The CPU, on receiving the interrupt, context switches to the GPU driver using the CR3, and then resolves the fault either by allocating a physical page in the case of damend paging, or by halting the GPU driver in the case of illegal access.
+In the former case, the GPU can retry the memory access after the page fault is resolved.